 Nursing and Medical background an asset and recommended by the CSOT

-There are no orthopaedic technician/technologist courses available that are recognized by the CSOT.
-The majority of our members are trained in hospital via their orthopaedic surgeon and/or registered orthopaedic
+The only orthopaedic technician/technologist course available that is recognized by the CSOT is at Westervelt College in London Ontario.
+Some of our members are trained in hospital via their orthopaedic surgeon and/or registered orthopaedic

 Once a person is hired as a 'trainee/apprentice' - Student membership should be taken with the CSOT.